mhlee216/mhlee216.github.io/work.md

     image:
       src: /assets/img/work/protein.jpg
       alt: protein
     description:  Multi-input graph convolutional networks for classification of protein-protein interaction by using PyTorch, PyTorch Geometric, Biotite.
-Datasets are from <a href="https://doi.org/10.1101/2020.09.17.301200">Struct2Graph, A graph attention network for structure based predictions of protein-protein interactions</a>.
+The original dataset is from <a href="https://doi.org/10.1101/2020.09.17.301200">Baranwal et al.</a>.

   - title: Node Clustering of Gene Co-expression Network from Single-cell RNA Sequencing Using Node2Vec (<a href="https://github.com/mhlee216/Gene_Clustering_Node2Vec">GitHub</a>)
     image:
       src: /assets/img/work/malaria.png
       alt: malaria
     description: Gene clustering from scRNA-seq data of the malaria parasite for life cycle analysis.
-Datasets are from <a href="https://doi.org/10.1016/j.yexcr.2018.08.003">Exploring parasite heterogeneity using single-cell RNA-seq reveals a gene signature among sexual stage Plasmodium falciparum parasites</a>.
+The original dataset is from <a href="https://doi.org/10.1016/j.yexcr.2018.08.003">Ngara et al.</a>.

   - title: COVID-19 Nature Papers NLP (<a href="https://github.com/mhlee216/COVID-19_Nature_Papers_NLP">GitHub</a>)
     image: